yehia67/documentation/iri/0.1/how-to-guides/updating-the-iri.md

-# Updating the IRI

-The IRI is in a beta development stage, so it's likely to change.
+**The IRI is in a beta development stage, so it's likely to change, meaning that you'll need to update it.**

 When a new version of the [IRI is released on GitHub](https://github.com/iotaledgerreleases), we recommend that you update your local IRI to the new version.